oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/account_customers_association.md

 #### get_subresource

-Retrieve the records of the %customer_entity_plural_name% associated with a specific account record.
+Retrieve records of the %customer_entity_plural_name% associated with a specific account record.

 #### get_relationship